Artisme/ConvKAN/README.md

 ### 4\.
 Run a Training Simulation

-You are now ready to run the experiments.
 All training is launched from the `system` directory.

   * **Navigate to the system directory**:
     ```bash